Self-Supervised Classification Network: Ablation Study

-\textbf{MLP architecture.} \Cref{table:ablation_mlp} reports the results for various sizes of hidden/output layers.
+\textbf{MLP architecture.} \cref{table:ablation_mlp} reports the results for various sizes of hidden/output layers.
 Surprisingly, we found that decreasing the number of hidden layers and their size improves both metrics.
-Moreover, a small output layer (128 vs 256) plays a more significant factor when using a lower number of hidden layers.
-Additionally, we note that unlike other self-supervised representation learning models, an MLP on top of the backbone is not necessary (although it helps).
-Finally, we also verified that there is no performance gain attributed to the fact we use a leaky ReLu activation (and not the common ReLu).
-Indeed, peak performance is the same, yet we opted for leaky ReLu since we found it to be more consistent over different parameter initializations.
+As a result, our best model (4096/128 MLP) has $30\%$ less parameters than the model used in SCAN \cite{van2020scan} (that used 2048 sized input to its cls. heads).
+In addition, we verified there is no peak performance difference between ReLU and leaky-ReLU activation in the MLP.

 \textbf{Softmax Temperature.} Table \ref{table:ablation_sm_temp} reports the results for a range of Row/Column softmax temperatures.
 We found that the ratio between the two temperatures is important for performance (specifically clustering accuracy).
 The model is robust to ratios (row over column) in the range of 2.0 - 3.5.
-A ratio outside this range may yield poor performance or a non-decreasing loss and lack of ability to converge.

 \textbf{Batch Size.} Table \ref{table:ablation_batch_size} reports the results for a range of batch size values (256 to 4096).
-Similarly to previous self-supervised work (and specifically clustering-based), performance degrades as we decrease batch size.
-However, in contrast to previous work \cite{van2020scan,YM.2020Self-labelling,caron2020unsupervised}, we show that our approach does not require that size of batch should be bigger than number of classes to avoid degenerate solutions.
+Similarly to previous self-supervised work (and specifically clustering-based), performance improves as we increase batch size.

-\textbf{Multi-crop and nearest neighbor augmentations.} \Cref{table:multi_crop_and_nn} reports the impact of adding multi-crop \cite{caron2020unsupervised} and nearest neighbor augmentations \cite{van2020scan,Dwibedi_2021_ICCV}.
-We found that multi-crop plays a more significant factor for representation learning than unsupervised classification, while nearest neighbor augmentation improves both objectives.
-We note that using only two views (i.e., non-multi-crop) when one of the views is replaced by its nearest neighbor fails to converge (non-decreasing loss).
-We hypothesis that this is due to the high noise during the start of training.
-This is substantiated by the fact that adding multi-crop (i.e., more views that are not replaced by their nearest neighbors) and thus decreasing the noise, does converge.
-Yet, as this is just an ablation, we did not investigate it any further.
-Therefore, it is not unlikely that using a different set of hyper-parameters may converge.